digitalcreations/angular-localize/README.md

 }]);
 ```

-The translation functions are expected to return strings with the translation result.
-An optional object with dynamic user data is passed as only argument to the translation functions.

-#### How to automatically create the translation functions
+#### How to automatically create the translation mappings
-[grunt-locales](https://github.com/blueimp/grunt-locales), a plugin for the [Grunt](http://gruntjs.com/) task runner, provides command-line scripts to automate the creation of the translation functions.
+[grunt-locales](https://github.com/blueimp/grunt-locales), a plugin for the [Grunt](http://gruntjs.com/) task runner, provides command-line scripts to automate the creation of the translation mappings.

 [grunt-locales](https://github.com/blueimp/grunt-locales) parses `localize` attributes in HTML files as well as `localize` method calls in JS files and collects the parsed locale strings in JSON files for translation.
-The translated JSON locale files are then compiled into JavaScript files containing the map of translation functions.
+The translated JSON locale files are then compiled into JavaScript files containing the object with the translation mappings.

-To support translation features like pluralization and gender selection, [grunt-locales](https://github.com/blueimp/grunt-locales) relies on Alex Sexton's [MessageFormat](https://github.com/SlexAxton/messageformat.js) library to parse the locale strings and compile the translation functions.
+To support translation features like pluralization and gender selection, [grunt-locales](https://github.com/blueimp/grunt-locales) relies on Alex Sexton's [MessageFormat](https://github.com/SlexAxton/messageformat.js) library to parse the locale strings and compile dynamic translation functions.

 ## Usage Examples